lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 A few things are going on here.

-- Ktor `2.0.3` uses a minimum version of Kotlin `1.7` from what I've been able to determine from their documentation.
+- Ktor `2.0.3` uses a minimum version of Kotlin `1.7` from what I've determined from their documentation.

-- Dependencies on `ktor-server-netty` and and several `ktor-server` plugins are brought in.
+- Dependencies on `ktor-server-netty` and several `ktor-server` plugins are brought in.
 As `ktor-server-netty` suggests, [Netty](https://netty.io/) will be used for this post.
-Different underlying web servers can be used depending on which you choose to import.
+Depending on which you choose to import, different underlying web servers can be used.
 The other available options are Netty, Jetty, Tomcat and CIO.
 More information can be found in the [supported engines](https://ktor.io/docs/engines.html#supported-engines) documentation.

 - [Logback](https://logback.qos.ch/) is brought in to handle logging.
 This is not included in the Ktor dependencies and is needed if you plan on doing any sort of logging.